 - Pain during intercourse

-In addition, other physical changes (such as losing a testicle, needing a colostomy or an ostomy, losing weight or hair, or having scars or skin changes) may not affect sexual function directly, but do affect the way a person feels about his or her body and physical and sexual attractiveness.
-Even a person whose body was not outwardly changed by cancer may feel differently about his or her body.
-These changes all affect self-image , self-confidence, and a person's sense of attractiveness.
+In addition, other physical changes (such as losing a testicle, needing a colostomy or an ostomy, losing weight or hair, or having scars or skin changes) may not affect sexual function directly, but can affect the way you feels about your body and physical and sexual attractiveness.

 Overcoming anxiety about starting a new sexual relationship

-One of the most important steps in overcoming anxiety about beginning a sexual relationship is talking with your new partner.
-Communication is important for healthy sexuality in any relationship, but sexuality is private and most people find it hard to talk about sex, even with a long-term partner.
-Talking about sex with a new partner is difficult, but it may help alleviate some of your anxiety and lead to a greater sense of emotional intimacy and trust.
+One of the most important steps in overcoming anxiety about beginning a sexual relationship is being open with your new partner.
+Communication is important for healthy sexuality in any relationship, but some people feel that sexuality is private and they may have difficulty sharing their concerns about sex, even with a long-term partner.
+However, sharing your sexual concerns with a new partner, even if it is difficult for you, may help alleviate some of your worries and lead to a greater sense of emotional intimacy and trust.

 Talking to a new partner about sexual intimacy

 There is no "perfect time" to talk about sex, but it is best to talk about it with a new partner before becoming sexually intimate.
-Most people find that it becomes easier to talk about sexuality with practice and it may help to have several shorter conversations.
-As you and your partner become more comfortable discussing sexuality, you will be better able to talk openly and honestly about ongoing changes in your sexual needs and desires.
+If you are initially uncomfortable talking about sexuality, you may discover that it becomes easier to discuss with practice and it may help to have several shorter conversations.
+It is also important to remember that talking about sex is not the only way to express your sexual needs and desires.
 Here are some suggestions to help you and your partner talk about sexuality.

-- Decide what you want to say to your partner ahead of time and practice in front of a mirror or with a friend.
+- Decide what you want to say to your partner ahead of time and write down your thoughts or talk with a friend.